ZhyBrian/SlicerBreastUltrasoundAnalysis/README.md

-# AI Breast US Diagnosis Extension for 3D Slicer
+# Breast Ultrasound Analysis Extension for 3D Slicer

 This extension currently contains only one module, which has the same name as the extension name.

-## Module: AI Breast US Diagnosis
+## Module: Breast Ultrasound Analysis

 <img src="./BUS_Diagnosis.png" alt="BUS_Diagnosis"/>